Ajax vs Maccabi Tel Aviv: Antisemitic rioters target Israeli football fans as disorder unfolds in Amsterdam

 Footage shared on social media shows disorder in the Dutch capital including Palestinian flags being pulled down, crowds running through the streets and a man being beaten; events took place on the same night Ajax were facing Maccabi Tel Aviv in Europa League

-Dozens of arrests have been made after antisemitic rioters "actively sought out Israeli supporters to attack" following a football match in Amsterdam, Dutch authorities have said.
+Dozens of arrests have been made after antisemitic rioters "actively sought out Israeli supporters to attack" following a Europa League game in Amsterdam, Dutch authorities have said.

 Officers have arrested 62 people in the Netherlands' capital after disorder surrounding a football match between Ajax and Maccabi Tel Aviv.

-Five people have been taken to hospital following the violence as the two sides faced each other at the Johan Cruyff Arena, with Ajax winning 5-0.
+Five people were taken to hospital following the violence as the two sides faced each other at the Johan Cruyff Arena, with Ajax winning 5-0.

 "We trust that the relevant authorities will identify and charge as many of those responsible for such actions as possible.